Massimo Ferrin

-Massimo Ferrin (born December 6, 1998) is a Canadian professional soccer player who plays as a forward for York United of the Canadian Premier League.
+Massimo Ferrin (born December 6, 1998) is a Canadian professional soccer player who plays as a forward for Scrosoppi FC in the Ontario Premier League.

 Early life

 Ferrin was born in Mississauga, Ontario.
 He began playing youth soccer at age five with Mississauga SC.
 Afterwards, he played youth soccer with Vaughan Azzurri.

 College career

 In 2016, Ferrin began attending the University of Alabama at Birmingham, where he played for the men's soccer team.
 He scored his first collegiate goals on September 3, 2016, scoring twice in a 2–2 draw against the UNC Greensboro Spartans.

 After his freshman season, he was named to the Conference USA All-Freshman Team.
 After his sophomore season, he was named the team's Most Valuable Player and was named a Conference USA Second-Team All-Star.
 During his time at UAB, he scored eight goals in two seasons.

 In 2018, he transferred to Syracuse University to play for the men's soccer team.
 He made his debut on August 24, 2018, against the Oregon State Beavers.
 He scored his first goal for Syracuse on September 7, converting a penalty kick against the Notre Dame Fighting Irish.

 On September 24, 2019, he scored the game-winning goal in a 1–0 victory over the Colgate Raiders.
 In his senior season, he was named to the All-ACC Men's Soccer Academic Team.